ChrisKLoveless/Move-Lab/REAME.md

 * [tutorial#2](https://www.youtube.com/watch?v=ON-Z1iD6Y-c&t=0s)  //BETTER TUTORIAL

 CREATE SAMPLE PROJECT TO TEST `DOTNET NEW REACT` COMMAND
-  //DEV SERVERS MUST BE RUN SEPARATELY AND NPM COMMANDS ARE ONLY IN THE COMMAND PROMPT.
+  //DEV SERVERS MUST BE RUN SEPARATELY AND NPM COMMANDS ARE ONLY IN THE COMMAND PROMPT (or within ClientApp)
   //COMES WITH API AND REACT COMPONENT

-CREATE SAMPLE PROJECT TO TEST `NPX CREATE-REACT-APP` AND `DOTNET NEW MVC` COMMANDS
+CREATE SAMPLE PROJECT TO TEST `DOTNET NEW REACTREDUX` COMMAND
-  //
+  //COMES WITH REDUX FOR CLIENT SIDE
+  //IS THIS BEST FOR MY MYP??

 1. Create ASP.NET web api for server side concerns    `//USE EF CORE INSTEAD OF SMS`
    1. create tables